two-torial/two-torial/docs/games/chunithmsunplus/problems.md

 !!! tip ""
     While frame drops can be caused by running the game on under-powered hardware, it is also common for this to happen when running on hardware that is too over-powered!
-    As a lot of the game consists of mostly 2D assets, your GPU is unlikely to be being pushed very hard.
+    As a lot of the game consists of mostly 2D assets, your GPU is unlikely to be pushed very hard.
 Modern GPUs attempt to be as energy efficient as possible by changing power-states when under-utilised.
 If these power-state changes happen mid song, this can lead to slight frame drops and stutters.
     This can be solved by forcing the GPU to stay in its maximum power-state while the game is running.

 !!! note "NVIDIA:"